-I'm glad to see you're still interested and want to learn more.
-On this post we will uncover one of - to me at least - the most interesting aspects of CM: Syntax Extensions.
+I'm glad you're still interested and want to learn more.
+In this post, we will uncover one of - to me at least - the most interesting aspects of CM: Syntax Extensions.

-If you are familiar with languages such as Lisp (Lisp's Macros are specially fun and powerful when compared to the others in this list), Python, C++ and Boo (or to a lesser degree, the .Net platform) you might already have leveraged the preprocessor's capabilities beyond the "standard" language specification into the realm of meta-programming.
+If you are familiar with languages such as Lisp (Lisp's Macros are especially fun and powerful when compared to the others in this list), Python, C++, and Boo (or, to a lesser degree, the .Net platform), you might already have leveraged the preprocessor's capabilities beyond the "standard" language specification into the realm of meta-programming.

-The key aspect here is to be able to expand the SLE for whatever platform you are working on into something that fits your requirements in a more efficient and/or friendly manner.
+The key aspect here is to expand the SLE for whatever platform you are working on into something that fits your requirements more efficiently and/or is friendly.

 You can potentially use this capability to:

 Create a DSL to better map the code to the business jargon of your project;